GigabiteLabs/GBLRedis/README.md

 ## Features

+- Simple configuration, with lots of options
+- Multiple platform environment support: compatible with cloud platform environments, as well as direct connections
+- Secure: Optimized for TLS / SSL connections to your Redis host (or no auth, as you wish!)
+- Complexity & collision reductions by enforcing namespaces for stored data
 - Operations fully promise-ified with `async` / `await`
-- Graceful handling of invalid keys with non-throwing return values
+- It won't crash your app: graceful handling of invalid keys with non-throwing return values
-- Encapsulation of object storage, making object storage feel native
+- Encapsulation of object storage in a way that makes storing objects feel native
-- Optimized for TLS / SSL connections to Redis

 ### Requirements